dweymouth/supersonic/README.md

 ## Build instructions (Arch Linux)

 Supersonic is available in the AUR and can be built either manually with `makepkg` or with an AUR helper like [yay](https://github.com/Jguer/yay).
+(Please contact package maintainer @dusnm for any issues with the AUR package.)

 ### Build manually
 * Make sure you have the base-devel package group installed on your system